Cocoa: Co-Planning and Co-Execution with AI Agents: Cocoa: System Walkthrough and Implementation

 \section{Cocoa: System Walkthrough and Implementation}

-We present \system, a system that embeds an AI agent into a document editor using a novel interaction design pattern we call \textit{interactive plans}.
-Interactive plans allow users to collaboratively plan (\textbf{co-plan}) with the agent---the agent proposes an initial plan of execution to tackle a user request that the user can edit to their liking.
-Then, users can collaboratively execute (\textbf{co-execute}) the plan with the agent---the user and the agent can build off each other's work to synergize human and AI capabilities, and provide flexible negotiation of human and machine agency.
+We present \system, a system that embeds an AI agent into a document editor and provide an affordance we call \textit{interactive plans} that allow users to collaboratively plan (\textbf{co-plan}) with the agent---the agent proposes an initial plan of execution to tackle a user request that the user can edit to their liking.
+Then, users can collaboratively execute (\textbf{co-execute}) the plan with the agent---the user and the agent can build off each other's work to synergize human and AI capabilities, and provide flexible delegation of human and AI work.

-To illustrate the features and functionality of \system, we follow the journey of \name, a researcher in human-AI interaction, as she uses her project document to further explore open questions in interactive interfaces for AI agents.
+To illustrate the features and functionality of \system, we follow the journey of \name, a fictional researcher in human-AI interaction, as she uses her project document to further explore open questions in interactive interfaces for AI agents.